What to consider when deciding whether you should continue living alone

 - Know that bank-at-home services, direct deposits and automatic withdrawals do not mean you are protected from overpayment/non payment of bills, or from scams.

-- Talk about your finances as early in the disease process as you can.
+- Talk about your finances as early in the dementia process as you can.

 - Register for “Do Not Call” solicitation lists.